 5. Have a good quality translation

 Finally, the quality of your website translation should be impeccable.
 Working with qualified local experts will help you avoid translation mistakes.
-It’s vital to hire a translator who is not only fluent in the language, but also familiar with the culture and preferences of the target audience.
+It’s vital to hire a translator who is fluent in the language and familiar with the culture and preferences of the target audience.
 When you lean on free tools like machine translation for RTL languages, things are bound to go wrong.

 In this example, look what happened to IKEA Bahrain when they forgot to hire a local expert to check their work: